 The challenges and our response

-Yemen’s civil war, now in its fourth year, is driving residents of the Middle East’s poorest country deeper into misery.
+Yemen’s civil war, now in its fifth year, is driving residents of the Middle East’s poorest country deeper into misery.

 Already struggling to control communicable disease and chronic malnutrition when the conflict broke out in March 2015, Yemen today has arguably become the world’s worst humanitarian disaster, with more than 10% of its 27 million people displaced, a quarter of the population living on the brink of famine and an estimated 3.3 million children and nursing mothers acutely malnourished.